-The aggregation rules under the Regulations provide that in certain cases, the value of contracts must be aggregated and where the value of these purchases taken together exceeds the relevant thresholds, the Regulations will apply.
+The aggregation rules under both the Public Contracts Regulations and Utilities Regulations (the Procurement Regulations) provide that in certain cases, the value of contracts must be aggregated and where the value of these purchases taken together exceeds the relevant thresholds, the Procurement Regulations will apply.

-The general rule under the Regulations is that a procurement must not be subdivided with the effect of preventing it from falling within the scope of the Regulations.
+The general rule under the Procurement Regulations is that a procurement must not be subdivided with the effect of preventing it from falling within the scope of the regulations.

 Where a contract is to be awarded in the form of separate lots, account must be taken of the total estimated value of all such lots.
-The Regulations will apply where the aggregate value of the lots is equal to or greater than the relevant thresholds.
+The Procurement Regulations will apply where the aggregate value of the lots is equal to or greater than the relevant thresholds.